 Obsessive exercise habits; keeping your struggles to yourself

 There is nothing to be ashamed about because no body is flawless.

 It’s not difficult to talk about your body or your sentiments.

 keeping emotions to oneself out of concern about appearing too feminine.

 Since everyone experiences these things, it is healthy to discuss them with others.

 There is no such thing as a flawless or ideal body, therefore you shouldn’t feel bad about the one you have.
-Instead of focusing on idealised body pictures, concentrate on developing healthy attitudes and behaviour, and have the basic physical health and fitness required to lead the life you desire.
+Instead of focusing on idealized body pictures, concentrate on developing healthy attitudes and behavior, and have the basic physical health and fitness required to lead the life you desire.

 Books on Body Image in Men